Most typical phrasing

 “Got it, thanks.
 We’ll process this.”

 Use this scenario when a client is late paying and the thread has gone quiet.
-Get a professional overdue invoice follow-up you can send without sounding rude.
+Copy an overdue invoice template or generate a firm follow-up.

 Start with 2 free drafts.
 No subscription required.